Stellarium/stellarium/skycultures/chinese_song_dynasty/description.md

 ## Introduction

 This sky culture is based on the observation data from the 4th year of the Huangyou era (1052 AD), and aims to faithfully reconstruct the star map of China during the Song Dynasty.
 This sky culture comprises 283 Xingguans (星官, Chinese Constellations) and 1464 stars (including clusters M7, M44) from the *Xinyixiangfayao Star Map*.
-A determinative star has been marked for each asterism where such a star could be identified.
-The boundaries of the Twenty-eight Lunar Mansions are based on the delineation from 1052 AD.
+A determinative star has been identified and marked for each Xingguan where possible.
+The boundaries of the Twenty-eight Lunar Mansions are delineated according to the standards of 1052 AD.

 ## Description

 ###  Xingguan System

-The Xingguan system has its origins in antiquity.
-Wuxiann (巫咸), Gan De (甘德) and Shi Shen (石申) each established their own independent Xingguan system.
-Gan De and Shi Shen lived during the Warring States period (475–221 BC).
-The *Records of the Grand Historian* describes Wuxian as a figure from the Shang Dynasty (16th century BC–1046 BC), but modern research suggests that the system attributed to him was actually developed by later generations under his name.
-In the Three Kingdoms period (220–280 AD), Chen Zhuo (陈卓) synthesized the earlier works of Gan De, Shi Shen, and Wuxian into a unified system comprising 283 Xingguans and 1464 stars.
-Since then, the Xingguan system has been basically defined.
-In the subsequent Sui and Tang dynasties, this system was recorded in the early Chinese star catalog *Song of the Sky Pacers(步天歌)* , composed in heptasyllabic verse.
-It was not until the 17th century, when Western astronomy was introduced to China, that the forms and number of Xingguans underwent significant changes.
+The Chinese system of Xingguans originated in antiquity.
+During the Warring States period (475–221 BC), astronomers Gan De (甘德) and Shi Shen (石申) established independent systems.
+Another system was attributed to the legendary figure Wuxian (巫咸) of the Shang Dynasty  (16th century BC–1046 BC), though modern scholarship suggests it was likely compiled by later generations in his name.
+In the Three Kingdoms period (220–280 AD), astronomer Chen Zhuo (陈卓) synthesized these three systems into a unified one, defining 283 Xingguans and 1464 stars.
+This framework became the standard and was later immortalized in the *Song of the Sky Pacers (步天歌)*, a Tang Dynasty astronomical text written in verse.
+It remained largely unchanged until the introduction of Western astronomy in the 17th century.

 The determinative star is an important concept.
 Prior to the 17th century, Chinese astronomers typically did not assign names to all stars, but instead designated a primary star within each Xingguans as the determinative star.
 In ancient China, astronomical surveys primarily recorded the coordinate positions of determinative stars, while other celestial bodies within the same Xingguan were seldom documented.
 However, in some important Xingguans, more stars will be selected for observation and recording.
-In ancient China, astronomers used mansion distance degrees (determinative star distance) and polar distance degrees to record the position of stars. **The determinative stars of the Twenty-eight Lunar Mansions served as the basis for determining the longitude of celestial bodies in the ancient Chinese equatorial coordinate system.**
+In ancient China, astronomers used mansion distance degrees (determinative star distance) and polar distance degrees to record the position of stars.
+The **determinative stars of the Twenty-eight Lunar Mansions served as the basis for determining the longitude of celestial bodies in the ancient Chinese equatorial coordinate system.**

 Below is *Xinyixiangfayao Star Map* from Su Song(苏颂, 1020-1101 AD).